inventory management

 Materials can be assigned a Low Stock Limit, just like products.

-Go to the Materials page and select the relevant material entry.
-From there, you can give a material a stock limit quantity.
-When the Available quantity falls below this number, the material will be marked as “Low Stock” on the Materials page.
+Go to the Materials page and select the relevant entry.
+Set a stock limit quantity and when the Available quantity drops below that number, the material will be flagged as “Low Stock.”

 How costs are calculated

 In Craftybase, material costs are calculated in real-time using your complete purchase history.
-These calculations pull costs directly from the unit prices you entered in material expenses.
-Shipping, discounts, and taxes are not included.
+Calculations pull costs directly from the unit prices you entered in material expenses.
+(Shipping, discounts, and taxes are not included.)

-Whenever you enter a new Expense for a Material in Craftybase, all available stock is recalculated as a pool to include the new amounts.
+Whenever you record a new Expense for a Material, all available stock is recalculated to include the new amounts.

 Step 3: View expenses

-Craftybase can track both your material purchases and also any other expenses you incur in your business, giving you a complete picture of your costs.
+Craftybase can track both your material purchases and any other business expenses, giving you a complete picture of your costs.

-Other expenses: Expense types such as postage, transaction fees, and advertising fees.
+Other expenses: Things like postage, transaction fees, and advertising fees.

-Each Expense in Craftybase is made out of_Expense Items_, which are similar to line items in a Purchase Order.
+Each Expense is made up of Expense Items, similar to line items in a purchase order.

 Expense categories

-Every expense in Craftybase can be assigned its own associated category for easy tracking and reporting.
+Every expense can be assigned its own category for easy tracking and reporting.
 Craftybase comes pre-loaded with its own collection of categories, but you can always add your own.

-Manufactures in Craftybase are used to help manage the amount of raw materials and ingredients you use up during the production process.
+Manufactures in Craftybase help you manage work-in-progress inventory and track how much raw material you use up during the production process.

-Every product list page will allow you to Add Manufacture and open up a Manufacture form.
+Every product list page lets you Add Manufacture and open a Manufacture form.

-• First, Craftybase automatically calculates the total material cost to produce the batch
+• Craftybase calculates the total material cost to produce the batch

-• Second, Craftybase automatically updates your Product and Material inventories to reflect the new Manufacture
+• Craftybase updates your Product and Material inventories to reflect the new production run

-You can even set up Auto Manufactures to automatically run based on the orders you receive, which is very convenient for times when you’ve either got multiple similar orders or are responding to a new order that just arrived.
+You can also set up Auto Manufactures to run automatically based on incoming orders — very useful when you’re handling multiple similar orders or need to respond to a new order quickly.

-Be careful though - if a material stock level is at zero and you create a Manufacture, it will have a zero cost attributed to the short stock.
-So make sure you keep your material stock levels up-to-date at all times!
+One thing to keep in mind: if a material stock level is at zero when you create a Manufacture, it will show a zero cost for that short stock.
+Keep your material stock levels up to date to avoid this.

-Congratulations!
-You just got an order!
-Now it’s time to put that order into the system.
+Congratulations — you just got an order!
+Now it’s time to record it.

-Craftybase gives you the option of adding orders manually if you sell your products offline, or having it automatically created when you link with an online sales channel.
+Craftybase gives you the option of adding orders manually (if you sell offline) or having them created automatically when you link an online sales channel.

-Manually creating an Order is easy.
-Simply go to the Craftybase Order menu and enter the following information to fill a basic order:
+Manually creating an Order is straightforward.
+Go to the Craftybase Order menu and enter:

 • Customer name